-Black striped mussel (Mytilopsis sallei) grows quickly and competes with native species for food and space.
+Black striped false mussel (Mytilopsis sallei) grows quickly and competes with native species for food and space.
 It can affect the productivity of commercial fisheries and aquaculture.

 What to look for

 - unequal sized shells (one side overlaps the other)